Dinah May

-Dinah May (9 September 1954), is an English former model, former Miss Great Britain, and former actress, latterly the personal assistant to film director Michael Winner.
+Dinah May (born 9 September 1954), is an English former model, former Miss Great Britain, and former actress, latterly the personal assistant to film director Michael Winner.

 Career

 May was born in Irby, Cheshire, and trained as a hairdresser.
 However, she found that she earned more money as a part-time model, and so took that up full-time.
-In 1976 she won Miss Great Britain.
+In 1976 she won Miss Great Britain and appeared as one of the score girls in BBC TV's It's A Knockout for three years between 1976 and 1978.